r-caamano/zfw/README.md

 sudo zfw -x ens33
 ```

-### Inserting /Deleting rules
+### Inserting / Deleting rules

-The -t, --tproxy-port is has a dual purpose one it to signify the tproxy port used by openziti routers in tproxy mode and the other is to
-identify either local passthrough with value of 0 and the other is tunnel redirect mode with value of 65535.
+The -t, --tproxy-port is has a dual purpose one it to signify the tproxy port used by openziti routers in tproxy mode and the other is to identify either local passthrough with value of 0 and the other is tunnel redirect mode with value of 65535.

 - Example Insert
 If you disable default ssh handling with a device interface ip of 172.16.240.1 and you want to insert a user rule with source